-GAIL IVENS is the Chief of Writs and Appeals for the Federal Public Defender in Los Angeles, serving as resource counsel for the Central District CJA panels and specializing in training and appellate work.
+GAIL IVENS is the Chief of Writs and Appeals for the Federal Public Defender's Office in Los Angeles.
 She has argued numerous cases in the Ninth Circuit on behalf of indigent defendants and habeas petitioners, both as a member of the public defender's office and as a sole practitioner serving on the CJA Appellate Panel for the Central District.
 She serves as an adjunct professor at Loyola Law School in conjunction with the Capital Habeas Litigation Clinic at the Federal Public Defender's Office.
 Ms. Ivens graduated magna cum laude from the University of California at Irvine with a degree in Mathematics and earned her Juris Doctor degree, Order of the Coif, from Boalt Hall School of Law, University of California at Berkeley, in 1984.
 She clerked for the late Honorable Laughlin E. Waters, Senior United States District Court Judge for the Central District of California.

 TRAVIS LEBLANCis Acting Chief of the Bureau of Enforcement at the Federal Communications Commission, where he leads the Commission’s largest organizational unit, including its 24 field offices.
 Prior to joining the FCC, LeBlanc served as Special Assistant Attorney General of California.
 He oversees the California Department of Justice's work on technology, high tech crime, privacy, antitrust, and health care issues.
 He also advises Attorney General Kamala D. Harris on significant appellate and constitutional matters.
 From 2009-2011, LeBlanc was an attorney in the U.S. Department of Justice's Office of Legal Counsel, which advises the President, Attorney General, and general counsels of executive branch agencies on the constitutionality and legality of the programs and activities of the United States government.
 LeBlanc previously worked at Williams & Connolly LLP in Washington, DC and Keker & Van Nest LLP in San Francisco.
 LeBlanc clerked for the Honorable Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit.
 He has an A.B. from Princeton University, M.P.A. from the John F. Kennedy School of Government at Harvard University, J.D. from Yale Law School, and an LL.M. in International Law from the University of Cambridge.